cosmos/sdk-tutorials/ida-customizations/README.md

         description: |
           You will discover how to run a node and learn how to build your own chain by following the example implementation of a checkers blockchain:
         links:
-          - title: How to set up your work environment
+          - title: Set up your work environment
             path: /tutorials/2-setup/
-          - title: How to run a node, API, and CLI
+          - title: Run a node, API, and CLI
             path: /tutorials/3-run-node/
           - title: Introduction to Ignite CLI
             path: /hands-on-exercise/1-ignite-cli/1-ignitecli.html
           - title: Exercise - Make a Checkers Blockchain
             path: /hands-on-exercise/1-ignite-cli/2-exercise-intro.html
-          - title: How to store a game
+          - title: Store a game
             path: /hands-on-exercise/1-ignite-cli/3-stored-game.html
           - title: Create your first message
             path: /hands-on-exercise/1-ignite-cli/4-create-message.html
-          - title: Handle the message to create a game
+          - title: Create and save a game
             path: /hands-on-exercise/1-ignite-cli/5-create-handling.html
-          - title: Another message to play on a game
+          - title: Add a way to make a move
             path: /hands-on-exercise/1-ignite-cli/6-play-game.html
           - title: Emit game events
             path: /hands-on-exercise/1-ignite-cli/7-events.html